Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.11.5 =
-* Fixed cloned submissions failing from completed status after time passes
+* Cloned submissions are excluded from status check background job.
+This change fixes cloned submissions changing status from completed to failed after time passes

 = 2.11.4 =
 * Fixed upload widget not uploading content